5500Group4/5500Group4/StandUpDocuments/Week-3-September-23-retrospective.md

 ## What Went Well
 List the things that went well during the project.
--just look at the data generator.
+- just look at the data generator.
 -
 -